MorganMouland/passiveincome/README.md

             </li>
                         <li>
                 <h3>Liv Pure</h3>
-                <p>One of the most explosive offers in decades.. <a href="https://02a9e9vqxi6p9m5frq-qt94v57.hop.clickbank.net">Visit the Site</a>
+                <p>One of the most explosive offers in decades. <a href="https://02a9e9vqxi6p9m5frq-qt94v57.hop.clickbank.net">Visit the Site</a>
 </p>
             </li>
                         <li>